 Through all this my opinions of the conflict changed and my understanding of what was going on grew.
 As someone who fought Pan- Arabists, pro-Palestinians, staunch Zionists, antisemites and anti-Zionists alike, I found myself a man without many friends.
 It doesn’t mean I do not have bias, I do.
 I am 100% a Zionist ( ‘Zionism’, such a loaded word, a different meaning to every ear, but a discussion for another day).
 The perspective of some that believe Israel is a European colonial enterprise and everything since is a continuation of that original sin is both absurd and alien to me.
 I understand its origin, I appreciate the enormous divide it creates when discussing Israel, but I think it is an argument devoid of factual content, realism and context.

 Today, I find myself back in the UK, researching antisemitism inside anti-Zionist activity.
 This work clearly does have an impact.
-I have recently been named by the Algemeiner in the J100 as one of the ‘top 100 people positively influencing Jewish life’.
-Somewhat of an exaggeration methinks, but nevertheless important recognition of the difference one man exposing Jew hate can make.
+In 2017 I was named by the Algemeiner in the J100 as one of the ‘top 100 people positively influencing Jewish life’.
+In 2022 the media watchdog CAMERA gave me a ‘Potrait of Courage’ award.
+All somewhat of an exaggeration methinks, but nevertheless important recognition of the difference one man exposing Jew hate can make.